Monday, March 08, 2010

 March 24, 1968: The Kaleidoscope, 6230 Sunset Boulevard at Vine Street, Sunset Strip, West Hollywood, Los Angeles, CA with Buffalo Springfield, Jefferson Airplane, Tiny Tim, H.P.
 Lovecraft, Quicksilver Messenger Service, Firesign Theatre, Clear Light, Peanut Butter Conspiracy, Sweetwater, Genesis "Benefit for Radio Strike fund for KMPX and KPPC djs" (afternoon show)

-March 28, 1968: Terrace Ballroom, Salt Lake City, UT (unconfirmed)
+March 28, 1968: Terrace Ballroom, Salt Lake City, UT (cancelled?)

 March 28-30, 1968: Fillmore Auditorium, 1805 Geary Boulevard, San Francisco, CA with Flamin' Groovies, Country Joe And The Fish